 With the ADK, you can create native agents, external agents, and external watsonx Assistants agents.
 Each of these agent types requires its own set of configurations.
+Use YAML, JSON, or Python files to create your agents for watsonx Orchestrate.

 Native Agents